 How does cannabis produce cannabinoids?

 Cannabis doesn’t directly produce cannabinoids, Instead, it manufactures several cannabinoid acids (THCA, CBDA, etc).
 These cannabinoids need to be “activated” (decarboxylated), which is done by heat, in order to yield the good stuff that consumers are really after (THC, CBD).
-Obviously everybody know about THCA and CBDA, but there are many other cannabinoid acids that are produced by this plant:
+Obviously everybody knows about THCA and CBDA, but there are many other cannabinoid acids that are produced by this plant:

 - CBGA (Cannabigerolic acid)